MythBusters: Revival and spin-offs

 In late March 2016, Variety revealed that Discovery's sister network Science Channel was planning to produce a revival of MythBusters with a new cast, and that its hosts would be determined by a reality competition spin-off, Search for the Next MythBusters (later renamed MythBusters: The Search), which was hosted by Nerdist's Kyle Hill.
 The revival, hosted by Brian Louden and Jon Lung, would premiere its first, 14-episode season on November 15, 2017.

 In September 2016, Beyond announced it was producing a new original series for Netflix, White Rabbit Project, starring Byron, Belleci, and Imahara.
 It ran for one season of 10 episodes.

 In April 2018, Adam Savage was announced to be returning to the franchise to host and executive produce a new spin-off, MythBusters Jr., with a 10-episode first season, which premiered in December 2018 with a sneak-peek episode, and the series officially starting January 2, 2019.
 The series features Savage working with a group of six young scientists.
 Savage stated that his goal for the series was to "start passing on everything to the next generation" as he grows older.

 In 2021, an automotive-focused spin-off was produced called Motor MythBusters, with original Build Team member Tory Belleci being joined by Faye Hadley of the All Girls Garage series and professional race car driver Bisi Ezerioha.
 Robert Lee once again provided some voice over work for this series.
 The 13-episode series, which premiered on August 4, 2021, was initially only available on the Motor Trend app in the United States, before being released through Amazon Prime Video, and having its premiere on Motor Trend's TV channel on January 18, 2022.
-In 2021 Beyond also repackaged segments from the original series grouped into themed episodes to create a spin-off called MythBusters: There's Your Problem!.
+In 2021 Beyond also repackaged segments from the original series grouped into themed episodes to create a spin-off called MythBusters: There's Your Problem.

+In June 2025, Kari Byron and Tory Belleci launched the Mythfits podcast, in which they explore contemporary science, history and culture as well as revisit their time on the show.

 Savage has stated that he is unlikely to work with Hyneman on any future projects, stating that although they worked well together as a classic example of a double act (with Hyneman as the straight man), their personalities clashed off-screen and on-screen.
-Savage suspected that both he and Hyneman were enjoying spending time apart from each other.
+Savage suspected that both Hyneman and he were enjoying spending time apart from each other.